Juicy Pesto Chicken Burgers

 - 1 roma Tomato finely chopped, seeds removed*

-- 1 tbsp fresh basil leaves, cut into thin ribbons
+- 1 tablespoon fresh basil leaves, cut into thin ribbons

 - Salt and pepper, to taste